oroinc/documentation/user/back-office/reports-segments/filters.rst

 1. Drag **Field condition** to the box on the right.

   .. image:: /user/img/reports/filters_2.png
+     :alt: Dragging the Field condition option to the constructor field

 2. Click **Choose a field**.

 3. A list of fields appears.
 At the top of the list, you can see the name of the field, for which the records are filtered.
 (In the example below it is an Opportunity).
 Below the Opportunity name, there is a list of all available fields related to it.

   .. image:: /user/img/reports/filters_4.png
+     :alt: View the list of fields related to the opportunity record

 4. Select a field that you want to apply for the rule:

   - This can be a field of the entity selected in the **General** section.
 For example, we can filter Opportunity records by status.

   .. image:: /user/img/reports/filters_5.png
+     :alt: Filtering the opportunity record by status

   - You can also select a field of another entity, related to it.
 For example, if you want the list to contain only Opportunities assigned to a certain customer, scroll down the list and select this field under the *Related Entities* header.

     The name of the selected field (in our example, it is *Customer*) will appear at the top of the list.

     .. image:: /user/img/reports/filters_7.png
+       :alt: Filtering the opportunity record by customer name

   - You can also add another field related to *Customer* under the *Related entities* section.
 For example, you can select only the customers with addresses in California.

     .. image:: /user/img/reports/filters_8.png
+       :alt: Filtering the opportunity record by customer name and address

 .. hint::

     Once you have specified all the required conditions, another default field condition appears.
 Some components of this field contain links with a list of possible values suitable for the specified field.

     .. image:: /user/img/reports/filters_9.png
+       :alt: Filtering the opportunity record by customer name and city that contains California

 .. _user-guide--business-intelligence--filters-activity: